ceyingst/Blackwoods/William Blackwood.md

+This repository includes a rough list of books published by William Blackwood, or with Blackwood in the imprint as seller.
+By rough list, I mean that these are essentially my notes toward what I hope will eventually be a more thorough accounting of the early c19 book publishing of W. Blackwood across his career (c.a.
+1790-1834) (with more distant aspirations to add other Edinburgh publishers and printers working in the same period).
+Since all that may take some time to complete, and I haven't yet found anything else that provides similar information, I thought I'd share my work in progress here for anyone else who may find it useful or otherwise interesting in the meantime.

+That said, I share with important caveats: anything here should be cross-referenced with other sources to ensure the accuracy of imprint, date, and any other key information before being used for further research.
+At present, this working document is largely compiled from records in WorldCat and other individual library OPACS, with as yet little to no cleaning of the data to ensure, e.g., the removal of duplicates, accurate listings of multiple editions, or comprehensiveness of the actual books published, (as opposed to WorldCat's listings of copies held by libraries), etc.

+With all that in mind, though, please feel free to use, adapt, etc. these notes however might be useful for you - and, in the meantime, I hope to continue to update this semi-regularly, with the aim of removing at least some of the above caveats in the near future.

+NB: entries marked with a dagger (†) are those for which I've seen and made a bibliographical record for at least one physical copy; this is mainly for my own use, but, as noted above, the goal is eventually to make that bibliographical data available as well.

 ## 1800

 - *The Seasons* - James Thomson - Edinburgh: Printed for Ross & Blackwood by T. Ross & Sons, Parliament Close.